usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 showers.
 Moreover, additional rooms must be accessible to persons with hearing impairments in the same percentages as above (i.e. , four percent of the first 100 rooms and approximately two percent of rooms in excess of 100).
 There are special provisions for alterations.
-2) Homeless shelters, halfway houses, and other social service establishments: These entities must provide the same percentage of accessible sleeping accommodations as other places of transient lodging.
+2. Homeless shelters, halfway houses, and other social service establishments: These entities must provide the same percentage of accessible sleeping accommodations as other places of transient lodging.
 At least one type of amenity in each common area must be accessible.
 Alterations are subject to less stringent standards.

-III-7.8700 Transportation facilities (ADAAG §10).
-ADAAG provides requirements for bus stops and terminals, rail stations, and airports.
+### III-7.8700 Transportation facilities (ADAAG §10).

+ADAAG provides requirements
+for bus stops and terminals, rail stations, and airports.
 These requirements have been incorporated by the Department of Transportation in its regulations implementing the transportation provisions of titles II and III.

 There are currently no standards for boats or ferry docks.

-III-8.0000 ENFORCEMENT
+## III-8.0000 ENFORCEMENT

 Regulatory references: 28 CFR 36.501-36.508.

-III-8.1000 General.
+### III-8.1000 General.

 The ADA establishes two avenues for enforcement of the requirements of title III --

-1) Private suits by individuals who are being subjected to discrimination or who have reasonable grounds for believing that they are about to be subjected to discrimination.
+1. Private suits by individuals who are being subjected to discrimination or who have reasonable grounds for believing that they are about to be subjected to discrimination.
-2) Suits by the Department of Justice, whenever it has reasonable cause to believe that there is a pattern or practice of discrimination, or discrimination that raises an issue of

-general public importance.
+2. Suits by the Department of Justice, whenever it has reasonable cause to believe that there is a pattern or practice of discrimination, or discrimination that raises an issue of general public importance.
 The Department will investigate complaints and conduct compliance reviews of covered entities.

-Do State or local civil rights agencies have any role in enforcing title III?
+{% details Do State or local civil rights agencies have any role in enforcing title III? %}
 There is no provision for State or local civil rights agencies to directly enforce title III of the ADA.
 They can, however, enforce State or local laws that incorporate the standards of the ADA, or they can set up alternative dispute resolution mechanisms (see III- 8.6000).
+{% enddetails %}

-III-8.2000 Private suits.
+### III-8.2000 Private suits.

 Any person who is being subjected to discrimination on the basis of disability in violation of title III of the Act may file a civil action for injunctive relief.
 Also, when a person has reasonable grounds for believing that he or she is &quot;about to be subjected to discrimination&quot; because of a violation of the new construction and alterations requirements of the ADA, he or she may file a civil action.

 ILLUSTRATION: X has reasonable grounds for believing that the plans for a hotel complex are not in compliance with the ADA.
 X may file a lawsuit challenging the plans, even though construction has not begun.

 An individual is not required to engage in a futile gesture, if he or she has notice that a person or organization does not intend to comply with its obligations under the Act.
 At the request of the plaintiff or defendant, and if the court permits it, the Department of Justice can intervene in the civil action, if it determines that the case is of general public importance.
 The court may also appoint an attorney for the plaintiff and may permit him or her to commence the civil action without first paying fees, costs, or security.

 Remedies available in a private suit may include a permanent or temporary injunction, restraining order, or other order, but not compensatory or punitive money damages or civil penalties.
 In the case of violations of the requirements for readily achievable